 Volume recruiters must concentrate on identifying new ways to engage with applicants alongside virtual tools in order to attract the highest calibre of intakes.
-Oleeo Recruitment best practice partnered with the FIRM to host a roundtable of recruiting leaders to discuss how to react to the changing demands of candidates in challenging times, which will be vital to hiring and retaining the best quality intakes in volume drives.
+Oleeo Recruitment best practice partnered with the FIRM to host a roundtable of recruiting leaders to discuss how to react to the changing demands of candidates in challenging times, which will be vital to high volume hiring and retaining the best quality intakes in volume drives.

 Five key indicators for recruiters to consider in order to stand out and gauge the interest of applicants throughout their application journey really stood out for me:

 - Start early – Get to know talent from an early point e.g. looking at community sites devoted to you sector and student discussion boards.

 - Engage thereafter on an ongoing basis – Keep people attached to your brand across as many touchpoints as possible – maybe portals or mentoring for example.